samWieczorek/Dapar2/README.md

-`DaparToolshed` is a package that provides xxx
+`DaparToolshed` is a package that provides functions for the visualization and the statistical analysis of proteomic data.